irineltudor/LetsCompete/README.md

 1. The app will retrieve details about every element that takes part in the tournament(Player, Team, Game, Location, Sponsor, Tournament).
+2. The app will offer functionality and support for adding entities.
+3. The app will offer functionality and support for changing entities.
-2. The app will offer support for adding, changing and deleting elements.
+4. The app will offer functionality and support for deleting entities.
-3. The app will show tournaments that are happening ”today” or in any other day that the user specifies.
+5. The app will display tournaments that are taking place today or on a specific day selected by the user.

 # Other details #